Our bottom line

-Do be mindful that any investment information and expert opinion provided on iWeb’s website is not personal advice and is designed for investors who are happy making their own investment decisions.
+The platform makes it clear that no investment comes without risk, which is of course critical to remember.
+Keep in mind too that any investment information and expert opinion provided on iWeb’s website is not personal advice and is designed for investors who are happy making their own investment decisions.
 If you’re unsure about the suitability of an investment for your circumstances, you’ll want to seek out your own independent financial advice.

 Things to watch out for